 The above example is unique because in the case of such a high-profile breach, hackers didn’t need to be in possession of any sensitive data—they could rely on consumers to come to them, rather than the other way around with a phishing email.

 Phishing attempts related to Equifax were detected throughout 2017 and 2018, with affected breach victims on high alert and susceptible to phishing emails featuring security alerts from banks.
-In 2018, Vade Secure detected 38,537 unique phishing emails targeting top banks, including Bank of America, Wells Fargo, and Chase.
+In 2018, Vade detected 38,537 unique phishing emails targeting top banks, including Bank of America, Wells Fargo, and Chase.

 Security questions are an entryway into password-protected accounts